 What is cord tissue banking?

-Cord tissue, on the other hand, has the potential to differentiate and regenerate into many different types of cells due to the large number of stem cells that can be collected from it.
-This means that they could be used to treat even more conditions than cord blood can treat.
-This is because MSCs are increasingly being utilised in regenerative medicine for many conditions including kidney disease, autoimmune disease and ALS.
-As the use of MSCs grows, we see a large number of families beginning to preserve both the cord tissue and the cord blood.
+This is because MSCs are increasingly being utilised in regenerative medicine for many conditions including kidney disease, autoimmune disease, and ALS.
+As the use of MSCs grows, we see many families beginning to preserve both the cord tissue and the cord blood.
 As a result of this, umbilical cord tissue banking is now commonplace.

 What are the advantages of cord blood banking?